Pretty Ugly People: Cast

+Reception

+The film has a user rating of 5.0 due to mixed critic reviews on IMDb.

 Awards

 The film seems largely ignored by critics, however, it did well on the independent film circuit.
 It was the winner of "Best Feature Film" at the Berks Madness film festival.
 It took the same award at both the Berkley and Long Island film festivals.
 Also, it won an "audience choice" award at the Crossroads film festival.